seanbao/mnemonas/docs/testing-strategy.en.md

 - Regression test fails before the fix.
 - Related edge cases checked.
 - E2E or integration coverage added if user-facing.

+Before committing:

+- Unit tests pass.
+- E2E tests pass when the workflow is user-visible.
+- Visual regression has no unexpected changes.
+- TypeScript and ESLint checks pass for frontend changes.
+- `make docs-check` passes so local documentation links, heading anchors, Chinese/English pairs for entry documents and `docs/`, and documentation-index entries remain valid.

 ## References